 One of the highlights of a trip to Africa is the wildlife.
-West Africa isn’t quite like East or South Africa when it comes to animal spotting, but it’s possible to go on a safari in Pendjari National Park in Benin.
+West Africa isn’t quite like East or South Africa when it comes to animal spotting, and it’s definitely not top of mind for African safaris.
+But if you’re wanting to get right off the beaten path and explore beautiful, untouched nature, it’s possible to go on a safari in Pendjari National Park in Benin.

 Our guide, Isaac, organized our 3-day safari while we were in Natitingou.
 The day before leaving we met our driver and had a look at the vehicle.
 It was an older Toyota 4-Runner, but it had a roof rack.
 We paid the deposit and arranged a time to meet first thing the next morning.